oliviernt/thoughts/2019-09-27-on-biking-to-work.md

 Before I leave you with my closing lines, I have to thank my wife!

-She's been incredibly supportive of my plan and has not once complained or been grumpy because it takes me longer to get home or anything like that.
+She's been incredibly supportive of my plan from the beginning up to now with no exception!

 To you, Irene: thank you!